sperezacuna/oracle-challenge-f1/README.md

 ## About The Project

-This is a food classifier built under the specification for the first challeng of the contest [Reto Enseña Oracle](https://nuwe.io/dev/competitions/reto-ensena-oracle-espana/clasificacion-imagenes-reto_1)
+This is a food classifier built under the specification for the first challenge of the contest [Reto Enseña Oracle](https://nuwe.io/dev/competitions/reto-ensena-oracle-espana/clasificacion-imagenes-reto_1)

 The main functionality of the project can be summarized as follows: